 Lecithin may help breastfeeding mothers avoid clogged ducts.
 This condition can be painful and uncomfortable, and it can cause swelling or redness in the area of the blockage.
 A blocked breast duct can lead to an infection or mastitis, a condition caused by a backup of milk that makes breastfeeding mothers feel achy and feverish.

-Taking 1 tablespoon, or about 1,200 milligrams, of lecithin per day can help reduce the thickness of the breast milk, making a clog less likely.
+Taking 1 tablespoon, or about 1,200 milligrams, of lecithin four times per day can help reduce the thickness of the breast milk, making a clog less likely.

 Healthy Brain Function